idofrizler/wdim/README.md

 * UX revamp
 * Rearchitect to use State machine of views (also change server error message display)
 * Follow-up text appended to summary
+* Regenerate button
 * Buy me a coffee
 * Premium version: longer content 16k, no limits
 * Support more apps (Outlook?
 Gmail?
 Twitter?)

+## Bug fixes
+* Load follow-up, message count and date to the storage cache